DescantR/paint-qt-macos/README.md

 * Tool to recolor black to custom from selection
 * Option to crop canvas to selection in Canvas size tool
 * Canvas size changes should reflect in history
+* Color picker selection should reflect in history

 License
 -------